vermicida/watson-nlc-test/README.md

 ## Running

-You're only one step to chat with your bot.
+You're only one step to classify your questions.
 Just run the NPM `dev` script in the root directory:
 ```bash
 $ npm run dev
 ```